LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-HTML-Data-Attributes.md

 Challenges I considered:

 1. Once I have made my ajax request and returned the desired video show page data, how do I target which list element to change?
-2. Where can I save that list element's original html, so that I can fetch it and inject it back in, when the "Hide" button is clicked?
+2. Where can I save that list element's original html, so that I can fetch it and inject it back in, when the "Close" button is clicked?

 Both of these I addressed by using HTML [data attributes.](http://www.w3schools.com/tags/att_global_data.asp)